gulrak/cadmium/README.md

 * https://games.gulrak.net/cadmium-wip/?p=xochip - this is the current work in progress

 Simply drag rom files (`.ch8`, `.hc8`, `.ch10`, `.c8h`, `.c8e`, `.c8x`, `.sc8`, `.mc8`, `.xo8`) or
-Octo sources (`.8o`) onto the window to load them.
+Octo sources (`.8o`), or Octo cartridges (`.gif`), or even COSMAC VIP programs (`.bin` or `.ram`) onto the window to load them.

 ## Features

-The emulation behavior used in Cadmium is based on opcode information documented in [the opcode table](https://chip8.gulrak.net), various VIPER magazine issues, the [CHIP-8 extensions and compatibility](https://chip-8.github.io/extensions/) pages and tests on various emulators and the HP-48SX/HP-48GX calculator implementations.
+The emulation behavior used in Cadmium is based on opcode information documented in [the opcode table](https://chip8.gulrak.net), various VIPER magazine issues, the [CHIP-8 extensions and compatibility](https://chip-8.github.io/extensions/) pages and tests on various emulators and the HP-48SX/HP-48GX calculator implementations as well as analyzing the historic interpreters' code and running them on COSMAC VIP and DREAM6800 (but both emulated, as I sadly don't have access to real hardware of those yet).

 ### Supported CHIP-8 variants